acdh-oeaw/generic-de-web-app/about.md

 tags: about
 ---

 This is a first draft of a blog on HowTo build a digital edition web app.
-More soon to come.
+More soon to come.asd

 created by [Peter Andorfer](http://www.oeaw.ac.at/acdh/en/andorfer)